z-shell/community/STYLEGUIDE.md

 ## `eval`

-Eval should be avoided if possible
+Eval should be avoid if possible